CSLearning4U/StudentCSP/_sources/CSPUntimedPracticeQuestions/exam25_3.rst

       :answer_c: I and II
       :answer_d: II and III
       :correct: b
       :feedback_a: Incorrect.
-This evaluates to False
+This evaluates to False - a statement cannot be True AND False.
       :feedback_b: Correct.
 The statement can be either True or False which evaluates to True.
       :feedback_c: Incorrect.
 I evaluates to False.
       :feedback_d: Incorrect.
-III evaluates to False.
+III evaluates to False because a statement cannot be False AND True.

       Which of the following will evaluate to true?